-Hands-On Review: The Best Oil Filters to Keep Your Engine Clean and Healthy
+Hands-On Review: Best Oil Filters to Keep Your Engine Clean and Healthy

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Many of today’s engines use a cartridge-type oil filter.
+Many modern engines use a cartridge-type oil filter.
 It’s easy to gauge the condition of a cartridge filter; you can see the filter element when you crack open the cartridge, and that element is the replaceable part.

 More common, though, is the conventional spin-on oil filter.
 It’s also easy to remove, and replacement is a matter of simply spinning on a new one.
 But an outer steel canister conceals the filter element, so most of us have never seen the inside of one.